 Eileen Brocklehurst, South West, firstname.lastname@example.org

-Michael Roy, East and South East, email@example.com
+Michael Roy, East and South East of England, email@example.com

 Richard Ellam, Midlands, firstname.lastname@example.org